swenson/sort/README.md

 If your data has a lot of partially sorted sequences, then Tim sort will beat the pants off of anything else.

-Tim sort is not as good if memory movement is many orders of magnitude more expensive than comparisons (like, many more than for normal int and double).
+Timsort is not as good if memory movement is many orders of magnitude more expensive than comparisons (like, many more than for normal int and double).
 If so, then quick sort is probably your routine.
-On the other hand, Tim sort does extremely well if the comparison operator is very expensive, since it strives hard to minimize comparisons.
+On the other hand, Timsort does extremely well if the comparison operator is very expensive, since it strives hard to minimize comparisons.

 Here is the output of `demo.c`, which will give you the timings for a run of